-Artistic Director General Manager Participation Manager Training Projects Manager Jo Carter Suzy Smith Charmain Humphrey Gbenga Olopade

-Projects Manager Nadya Bettioui Estate-based Youth Theatre Coordinator Gavin Dent Drama Leader (Schools) Eleanor Clack Positive Pathways Officer Jermaine Julie Producer (Hackney Social Radio) Lucie Regan Marketing & Administration Officer Georgia Gill Youth Drama Assistant Kyarna Morris Projects Assistant (intern) Lauren Humphries Youth Drama Assistant (Intern) Deane Dixon-Foster Youth Drama Assistant (Kickstart Intern) Frankie Bertoletti Radio Production Assistant (Kickstart Intern) Leo Dunlop Marketing & Administration Assistant Jannah Miah/Shemi Olaniran (Kickstart Interns) Film and Media Assistant (Kickstart Intern) Sofia Contreras
+Artistic Director General Manager Participation Manager Training Projects Manager Projects Manager Estate-based Youth Theatre Coordinator Drama Leader (Schools) Positive Pathways Officer Producer (Hackney Social Radio) Marketing & Administration Officer Youth Drama Assistant Projects Assistant (intern) Youth Drama Assistant (Intern) Youth Drama Assistant (Kickstart Intern) Radio Production Assistant (Kickstart Intern) Jo Carter Suzy S mith Charmain Humphrey Gbenga Olopade Nadya Bettioui Gavin Dent Eleanor Clack Jermaine Julie Lucie Regan Georgia Gill Kyarna Morris Lauren Humphries Deane Dixon-Foster Frankie Bertoletti Leo Dunlop Jannah Miah/Shemi Marketing & Administration Assistant Jannah Miah/Shemi Olaniran (Kickstart Interns) Film and Media Assistant (Kickstart Intern) Sofia Contreras initiation incura / 3515tant (Rickstart Intern)

 We were pleased to create several new posts this year.
 On the Pathways to Employment programme, Jermaine Julie joined in the role of Positive Pathways Officer at the end of August 2021, having previously worked on several projects with us.
 In September 2021, we created two new posts on our youth programme to support increased delivery in schools and community settings - Gavin Dent joined in the role of Estate-based Youth Theatre Coordinator after working as a freelancer on our summer projects and Eleanor Clack joined in the role of Drama Leader (Schools), including working as a Speech Bubbles practitioner.

 Their appointment has substantially increased the capacity of the EbYT team.
 We were sad to lose Nadya Bettioui in February and wish her every success in her new role at the National Theatre.
 Our team is due to grow further in April 2022 as we will be welcoming two new full-time members of staff.
-Rebecca Mayer will join us in the position of Creative Pathways Coordinator, working primarily with the Pathways to Employment team to forge connections with employers in the creative industries.
+Rebecca Mayer will join us in the position of Administrator, providing support across all projects.
+Kianu Glasgow will join us in the position of Creative Pathways Coordinator, working primarily with the Pathways to Employment team to forge connections with employers in the creative industries.